 What is GDPR?

-The General Data Protection Regulation (GDPR) is a European rule that comes into effect on May 25, 2018.
+The General Data Protection Regulation (GDPR) is a new set of regulations introduced by the EU on May 25, 2018.
 It represents a major overhaul to Europe’s data protection regulations, which have not been updated since the early days of the Internet.
-GDPR will completely change how organisations can handle the personal data of their customers.
+GDPR changes how organisations can handle the personal data of their customers, enabling greater transparency.
 Control over personal data is - rightly, we think - put in the hands of the individual again, and the penalties for organisations who misuse the data are severe.
 The regulation will largely remain in effect in the UK regardless of Brexit, enforced by the Information Commissioner’s Office.

 What is considered personal data?

 GDPR’s definition of personal data is fairly broad, and includes anything that could be used to identify somebody.
-That could be anything as seemingly benign as a name, or anything as clearly private as an address.
+That can include names, email addresses, the company someone works for, or a home address.
 That means that almost every organisation is impacted by GDPR, including Vable.

 What are my rights as an individual?